rootisgod/rootisgod/_posts/2020/2020-10-25-Azure-Application_Insights.md

 ![](/assets/images/2020/Azure-Application-Insights/080.png)

 ## Add the Javascript to our Jekyll Site

 Now, looking at the previous link above, we just add that to the example javascript snippet provided.

-On our site, create a javascript file in the ```/assets/js``` folder and put in your key.
+On our site, create a javascript file in the ```/assets/js``` folder and put in the key.

 ![](/assets/images/2020/Azure-Application-Insights/090.png)

-Then, we can start to include this on our pages.
+Then, we can start to add this snippet as an 'include' on our content pages.

-*I'm sure there is a way to do this in the jekyll ```_config.yml``` file but i'm not there yet, so just add it manually to your pages like so (i'll update this later when I figure out the better way).*
+*I'm sure there is a way to have this added automatically via the jekyll ```_config.yml``` file but i'm not there yet, so just add it manually to your pages like below and i'll update this page later when I figure out the better way.*

 ![](/assets/images/2020/Azure-Application-Insights/0100.png)

-Then, push and build your site and start browsing a few pages to trigger some data (it's also a good idea to double-check your page source to make sure the javascript code we included is there, it should be or none of it will work!).
+Then, push and build your site and start browsing a few pages to trigger some data (it's also a good idea to double-check your page source to make sure the javascript code we included is there, it should be or none of this will work!).
 There is a lot to dig into, and I don't know much yet, but the most useful initial thing I have found are page access counts, and the system accessing it.
 Look below!
 Cool!
-And, cost is minimal so far as it is also pay-as-you-go data consumption based and almost free.
+And, best of all, cost is minimal as Application Insights is also a pay-as-you-go, data ingress/egress, consumption based model which for my scale is almost free.
 Seems like a good start!

 ![](/assets/images/2020/Azure-Application-Insights/0110.png)